Tenure-Track Assistant Professor in International Literary and Cultural Studies

 Tufts University is an Equal Opportunity/Affirmative Action Employer.
 We are committed to increasing the diversity of our faculty and staff and to fostering their success when hired.
 Members of underrepresented groups are strongly encouraged to apply.
 See the University’s Non-Discrimination statement and policy here https://oeo.tufts.edu/policies-procedures/non-discrimination/ If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, please contact Johny Laine in the Office of Equal Opportunity (OEO) at 6187-627-32989 or at email@example.com.
 Applicants can learn more about requesting reasonable accommodations at http://oeo.tufts.edu

-Similar searches: Comparative literature, Full-time, Arabic, 4-year college or university, Chinese, Criticism and theory, English, Cultural studies, Professor, Assistant, Film and media studies, Germanic, Hebrew, Humanities, Japanese, Interdisciplinary, Russian, Literature in English other than British and American, Literature, non-English, Literature, other minority, Literature, postcolonial, Literature, world, Technology and digital media, Massachusetts
+Similar searches: Comparative literature, Full-time, Arabic, 4-year college or university, Chinese, Criticism and theory, English, Cultural studies, Professor, Assistant, Film and media studies, Germanic, Hebrew, Humanities, Japanese, Interdisciplinary, Russian, Literature, global anglophone, Literature, non-English, Literature, other minority, Literature, multicultural, Technology and digital media, Massachusetts

 More search results